nk965/DMT16_DAQ/README.md

 Experimental data from thermocouples will be captured through a data acquisition software and compared to Computational Fluid Dynamics (CFD) models.

-The wider test bed rig, which consists of all necessary ancillary subassemblies to precisely control temperature and flow rate, will be closely integrated with the transparent and opaque section in a way such that the experimentalist can easily switch in and out sections.
+The wider test bed rig, which consists of all necessary auxiliary subassemblies to precisely control temperature and flow rate, will be closely integrated with the transparent and opaque section in a way such that the experimentalist can easily switch in and out sections.

 The super project is the start of a wider initiative to understand the transient thermo-fluid induced stresses in a T-junction more comprehensively, and a key objective of this project is to provide extensibility of the platform so that future research into continuous health monitoring (CHM) and non-destructive evaluation (NDE) methods can be conducted.